-The Helios Engine is currently in beta and allows you to do two things on Core:
+The Helios Engine allows you to do two things on Core:

 - Configure a backup switcher for redundant streaming

 - Ingest 3rd party encoders via RTMP, SRT, or MPEG-TS

 In this tutorial, we will show you how to configure a Helios Engine as a backup switcher.